xmatthewx/awesome3000/readme.md

 - mw set up rough approx of jenn's design in html and css
 - anthony and mw got the instagram api working with javascript
 - mw set up js for switching between tags
+- mw: js now triggers php api to grab pics and add to DB

 next